 Does it matter if I have missing teeth?

-1. Missing or broken teeth can affect the way your jaw opens and closes, which may result in TMJ Dysfunction.
-This is extremely painful and often requires surgery.
+- Missing or broken teeth can cause TMJ if the way that your jaw works is hindered by the tooth loss.
+TMJ Disfunction is extremely painful and can require surgery.

 - Any gaps expose the surrounding teeth and this can be harmful.
 It also leaves the gum exposed making it susceptible to disease.

 - Missing teeth can result in bone loss and, in turn, the structure of your face.
 You may find that over time your features may droop and appear more distorted over time.